 Final Thoughts

-Commercial vehicles can travel over the entire continent; therefore, we need to be informed of their entry requirements as well as the laws and regulations of each nation.
 When crossing borders, both operators and their drivers need to be fully informed of their duties and obligations.
+Are you agree?